conradakunga/BlogCode/README.md

 **22 December 2024** - [Caching In .NET Applications & The Hybrid Cache](https://www.conradakunga.com/blog/caching-in-net-applications-the-hybrid-cache/) - two cache implementations and the improvements in the HybridCache

-**11 December 2024** - [Loading & Using Application Settings](https://www.conradakunga.com/blog/loading-using-application-settings/) - how to retrieve settings valies from an application.
+**11 December 2024** - [Loading & Using Application Settings](https://www.conradakunga.com/blog/loading-using-application-settings/) - how to retrieve settings values from an application.

 **9 December 2024** - [Writing Minimal APIs For HEAD Requests](https://www.conradakunga.com/blog/writing-minmial-apis-for-head-requests/) - How to write minimal APIs to handle HEAD requests.